jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 I imported the data into Google Sheets by first opening the CSV file link from the Github repository.
 I then right clicked and hit “Save As” to save the file into my downloads Then, I created a new Google Sheets file and clicked on “File → Import → Upload”.
-A screen popped up where I put “Replace current sheet” as the import location and “Comma” as the separator type I then clicked “Import Data” and after loading for a second, the file was successfully imported
+A screen popped up where I put “Replace current sheet” as the import location and “Comma” as the separator type.
+I then clicked “Import Data” and after loading for a second, the file was successfully imported.

 This is what the file looked like right after importation